You can now order your parking permits online. To order your parking permit please visit our online Parking Permit form.

 If you do meet the criteria your details will be passed to the lead agency who will review the case.
 Once the review is completed the result will be confirmed by the Case Management Group and the applicant notified of the outcome and any agreed actions.

 The review process should be completed within 28 working days from the date the lead agency receives the trigger.

-If you are not happy with the outcome of the review - or a decision that you do not meet the Community Trigger criteria - you can appeal to the Office of the Police and Crime Commissioner (firstname.lastname@example.org) within 28 days of the letter.
+If you are not happy with the outcome of the review - or a decision that you do not meet the Community Trigger (For cases in North Warwickshire, Nuneaton and Bedworth, Stratford and Warwick), appeals should be made to the Office of the Police and Crime Commissioner (OPCC).
+The OPCC's office email is firstname.lastname@example.org.